rmarasigan/bus-ticketing/README.md

 ## Useful commands

+* `npm install`     install projects dependencies
 * `npm run build`   compile typescript to js
 * `npm run watch`   watch for changes and compile
 * `npm run test`    perform the jest unit tests
 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template
+* `cdk bootstrap`   deployment of AWS CloudFormation template to a specific AWS environment (account and region)
+* `cdk destroy`     destroy this stack from your default AWS account/region

 ## Create new CDK App
 To list the available options we can use the `--list` parameter flag to the command.